Aerial view of the fishing boats and coastline of Zanzibar, Tanzania

 Just to be sure you know where in the world we're talking about ... the famous Zanzibar Archipelago sits among the turquoise waters of the Indian Ocean about 30 km (19 miles) off the northeast coast of Tanzania.

-Now that you've got the layout of the islands in mind, here's what we think are 15 truly unmissable things to do in Zanzibar when on holiday there!
+Now that you've got the lay of the land in mind, here's what we think are 15 truly unmissable things to do in Zanzibar when on holiday there!

 1. Swim in the ocean and laze on sandy beaches